Story art by TWood.

 Wait, what?
 She’ll hold him?
 How has the plan changed so quickly?
 “What are you doing?”
 I snap.
 “You said you wouldn’t let her kill him!”

 “I won’t.
 But I will let her take her revenge.
 She deserves that at the very least.
 For her and for her dog.
-You understand?
+Do you understand?
 I can’t stop her from using her powers.”

 “What will you do?”